 Finder makes money from featured partners, but editorial opinions are our own.
 Advertiser disclosure

-Getting startup funding can be tricky — but these lenders are willing to work with new business owners.
+Getting startup funding can be tricky, but these lenders are willing to work with new businesses.

 New companies can have a hard time getting a loan.
 That’s because lenders see startups as risky.
 About half of small businesses fail during the first five years, according to the Bureau of Labor Statistics.
-But with the Federal Reserve’s decision to lower interest rates in 2024, borrowing should become less expensive, making it more affordable for startup businesses.
+But with the Federal Reserve’s decision to lower interest rates in 2024 and 2025, borrowing should become less expensive, making it more affordable for startup businesses.

 While traditional bank loans aren’t typically an option for new businesses, alternative online lenders and personal loan providers may be able to provide the startup capital you need.

-Here’s a list of the eight best funding options for new businesses by category.
+Here’s a list of the nine best funding options for new businesses by category.
 We also offer a list of alternatives if these picks don’t fit your startup.

 • 35+ business loan lenders reviewed and rated by our team of experts